Introduction to Arithmetic Groups: Why superrigidity implies arithmeticity

-The Margulis Arithmeticity Theorem \pref{MargulisArith} states that every irreducible lattice in~$G$ is arithmetic, unless (roughly speaking) $G$ is $\SO(1,n)$ or $\SU(1,n)$.
 This important fact is a consequence of the Margulis Superrigidity Theorem, but the implication is not at all obvious.
 In this section, we will explain the main ideas that are involved.